 One of the most important questions to ask is: has polar bear hunting in previous decades been sustainable ?
 It is important that we answer this question honestly.
 The information I have collated in my book 'Polar Bears & Humans' will help decision-makers and the public to understand the bigger picture of the challenges polar bears are facing, what we can do about it, and why we have to act now."

 Lhendup is a passionate wildlife biologist, environmentalist, enthusiastic social worker and author from Bhutan, a small country in the eastern Himalayas.
-He obtained a Post-Graduate Diploma in International Wildlife Conservation from the University of Oxford and in 2017, earned his doctorate in Conservation Leadership from the University of Cambridge.
+He obtained a Post-Graduate Diploma in International Wildlife Conservation from the University of Oxford and in 2017 earned his MPhil in Conservation Leadership from the University of Cambridge.

-Lhendup works for the Royal Government of Bhutan’s Forests & Park Services, where he served as national coordinator for tiger conservation (2008-2012), national focal person for snow leopard conservation (2013-2016) and head of Bhutan's species conservation program (2010-12).
+Lhendup works as Chief Forestry Officer for the Royal Government of Bhutan’s Forests & Park Services, where he served as national coordinator for tiger conservation (2008-2012), national focal person for snow leopard conservation (2013-2016) and head of Bhutan's species conservation program (2010-12).
 He was Chief of Jigme Dorji National Park for four years and currently leads Bhutan's National Ecotourism and Recreation Programme.

 Besides being part of the Bhutan Sustainable Tourism Society, Lhendup is a member of the IUCN’s Cat Specialist Group and a fellow of at the New York based Explorers Club.